- HMS Community Values

 - Acquire the knowledge and skills to become educational leaders and change agents within their academic communities;

-- Create a community of clinician-educators dedicated to enriching the field of medical education;
+- Join a community of clinician-educators dedicated to enriching the field of medical education;

-The Director of the Academy Center for Teaching and Learning, Dr. Edward Hundert, will conduct fellowship seminars twice monthly on Friday mornings at HMS.
-These seminars are required sessions during which the group discusses a variety of medical education topics and assigned readings.
-Some of these topics include issues in curriculum development, educational research and program assessment, the application of adult learning theories to a variety of teaching settings, and the enhancement of teaching skills needed for both lecturing and small group teaching.
+The Director of the HMS Academy Medical Education Fellowship, David Hirsh, MD, will conduct fellowship seminars twice monthly on Friday mornings at HMS.
+These seminars are required sessions during which the group discusses core medical education topics and assigned readings.
+Examples of sessions include developing curricula, conducting educational research and program assessment, applying the learning sciences to educational design and to pedagogy, and enhancing teaching skills for active lecturing and small group teaching.

-Fellows from the Academy Fellowship will meet together with Fellows from the Rabkin (BIDMC) and Mount Auburn Fellowships on 4 Fridays during the academic year (dates to be specified prior to the beginning of Fellowship).
-These sessions include such cross-cutting topics as the history of medical education and issues in medical education research and study design, the latter incorporating discussion of the Fellows’ project evaluation research prospectuses.
-Fellows are required to prepare a poster describing their projects for review at the end of the year and for presentation at HMS Medical Education Day in the fall following the fellowship year.
+Fellows from the HMS Academy Fellowship will meet together with Fellows from the Rabkin (BIDMC) and Mount Auburn Fellowships on four Fridays during the academic year in sessions that include such cross-cutting topics as the history of medical education and issues in medical education research and study design, the latter incorporating discussion of the Fellows’ project evaluation research prospectuses.
+The HMS Academy Fellows will also have sessions with the Masters of Medical Science-Medical Education (MMSc) graduate students to advance scholarly work.

-Academy Fellowship activities include completion of a fellowship project.
-Projects should be focused on curriculum development, faculty development, assessment of learners, or education research.
-Of specific interest are projects that:
+HMS’s Academy Fellowship activities include completion of an academic project.
+Projects are focused on curriculum development, faculty development, assessment of learners, or education research.
+Ideal projects:

 - Contribute to the education of Harvard medical students through curriculum innovation, educational research, faculty development, or enrichment opportunities;

-- Can be sustained both programmatically and financially following implementation, if relevant.
+- Can be sustained both programmatically and financially following implementation, if applicable.

 - Devote 10% of time to project and Fellowship activities.
-Applicants must have the support of their department chair or division chief to devote this time, free of other responsibilities, to the Fellowship activities.
+Applicants must have the support of their department chair or division chief to commit to this program, free of other responsibilities, in order to achieve the objectives of the Fellowship activities.